boreesych/APPetite/README.md

-# Foodgram
+# APPetite

 ## Project Description

-Foodgram is a full-stack web application developed as part of the Yandex Practicum training program.
+APPetite is a full-stack web application developed as part of the Yandex Practicum training program.
 It serves as a comprehensive example of modern web development, combining both backend and frontend technologies.

 The backend is built with the Django framework, and the frontend is implemented as a Single Page Application (SPA) using React, providing a fast and seamless user experience.

-Foodgram allows users to share their favorite recipes, discover new dishes, follow other users, add recipes to favorites, and automatically generate shopping lists based on selected meals.
+APPetite allows users to share their favorite recipes, discover new dishes, follow other users, add recipes to favorites, and automatically generate shopping lists based on selected meals.
 It functions as a culinary social network, combining inspiration with practical tools.

 The project showcases skills in REST API development, user authentication, filtering, business logic, and responsive UI design.
 It includes features like tag-based filtering, image uploading, pagination, and real-time ingredient search.